My rating: 5 of 5 stars

 As I write this, the America I had known as a child crumbles to pieces as though it has become wet sand in the palm of corporate greed.
 David Simon, author of the hit HBO series The Wire, agrees with me when he says, “There is definitely two Americas.”

-And David further laments on the sad state of American affairs in his essay found in The Observer:
+David further laments on the sad state of American affairs in his essay found in The Observer:

 “You would have thought that we would have learned what works.
 Instead we’ve descended into what can only be described as greed.
 This is just greed.
 This is an inability to see that we’re all connected, that the idea of two Americas is implausible, or two Australias, or two Spains or two Frances.”

-And we will continue to see these uprising from the simple meek, the average people who have been cheated out of their rightful inheritance to human equality—certainly all are born with equal potential but they are not given equal opportunities, not by a long shot.
+And we will continue to see these uprising from the simple meek, the average people who have been cheated out of their rightful inheritance to human equality — certainly all are born with equal potential but they are not given equal opportunities, not by a long shot.

-And no matter who you are, greed can never be the reason to live nor can it be the silver lining to one’s personal and social destiny.
+No matter who you are, greed can never be the reason to live nor can it be the silver lining to one’s personal and social destiny.
 And these invisible social boundaries often found in a “social status” created to divide men and women can be described as a doomed concept of the infantile Ego seeking superiority over an equal.

-And Campbell knew more than most about the broken future ahead.
+Campbell knew more than most about the broken future ahead.
 He explains in The Power of Myth:

 “Man should not be in the service of society, society should be in the service of man.
 When man is in the service of society, you have a monster state, and that’s what is threatening the world at this minute” (p 8).

-And so almost thirty years since these words were spoken by my mentor Joseph Campbell that America finds itself as the great Monster State and it is no wonder why the world watches the uprisings all across America with great interest—it is like watching Rome burn, no?
+And so almost thirty years since these words were spoken by my mentor Joseph Campbell that America finds itself as the great Monster State and it is no wonder why the world watches the uprisings all across America with great interest — it is like watching Rome burn, no?